 Workshops and Training

-Regrettably, the Office of Indigenous Initiatives is unable to take any training requests at this time.
-This includes our Land Acknowledgment Workshops, the KAIROS Blanket Exercise, and our Intercultural Awareness Certificate.
+Regrettably, the Office of Indigenous Initiatives is unable to take certain training requests at this time.
+The office is no longer offering the KAIROS Blanket Exercise.
 We will continue to update our webpage as more information becomes available.
 Additional training opportunities at the University are available through the Human Rights & Equity Office https://www.queensu.ca/hreo/education and the HR Catalogue.

-At this time we are only able to accommodate Walk Talks with Misty Underwood.
+At this time Walk Talks with Misty Underwood are available based on capacity.
 If you would like to set up a Walk Talk for your unit or group, please read the details below.

 If you have a specific training topic in mind, we would be happy to work with you on developing a workshop or training session.